 A: Despite existing in the past fashionably, and having a nut as a mascot, Ohio is America’s most practical state (and my birthplace) and does indeed follow daylight savings.
 Ohio is where astronauts come from.
 I live in Wisconsin now, we survive in most disaster movies and have cows, cheese, and DST.

-Q: This FAQ doesn’t really answer the important questions about SDR, did you know that?
+Q: This FAQ doesn’t really answer the critical questions about SDR, did you know that?

 A: I’m sorry, what?
 I wasn’t paying attention.